napmany/llmsnap/docs/configuration.md

     cmd: llama-server --port ${PORT} --model /path/to/model.gguf
 ```

 This is enough to launch `llama-server` to serve `model1`.
-Of course, llama-swap is about making it possible to serve many models:
+Of course, llmsnap is about making it possible to serve many models:

 ```yaml
 models: